SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 Design and Ergonomics

-The mirror holder accessory adds a stylish touch to the bathroom decor and prevents your brush from having to sit on your sink gathering that horrid white build-up.
+The mirror holder accessory adds a stylish touch to the bathroom decor and prevents your brush from having to sit on your sink, gathering that horrid white build-up.
 It's a smart and convenient way to store the toothbrush, keeping it easily accessible and adding to the overall neatness of the space.

-Having the SURI mounted on the mirror is much cleaner
+Having the SURI mounted on the mirror is much cleaner than is lying next to the sink

 The toothbrush heads are made from plant-based materials (cornstarch, with bristles derived from castor oil) and match the electric toothbrush's design.
 The bristles are medium/soft, the perfect balance between being practical and not too rough for your teeth.